France riots: Advice for holidaymakers going to Paris or Marseille

-French cities have been rocked by violent protests in recent days.
-Here's what you need to know about transport and curfews.
+French cities have been rocked by violent protests in recent weeks.
+Here's what you need to know about ongoing tensions.

-Days of riots across France have left some holidaymakers feeling unsure about their upcoming trips to the country.
+Riots across France earlier this month left some holidaymakers feeling unsure about their upcoming trips to the country.

-Since the fatal shooting of 17-year-old Nahel Merzouk during a police traffic stop on 27 June, Paris and other major cities have seen nightly, violent protests.
+After the fatal shooting of 17-year-old Nahel Merzouk during a police traffic stop on 27 June, Paris and other major cities saw nightly, violent protests.

-It appears that the most serious unrest is easing, with 150 people arrested on Sunday night compared to more than 700 the night before.
+Six says of riots culminated in 850 people being arrested on the weekend of 1-2 July.
+Since then, the most serious unrest seems to have abated.

+But there are concerns that it could be ignited again after a peaceful protestor was tackled to the ground by police on Saturday.
+Youssouf Traoré joined the annual march in Paris in memory of his brother Adama, who died in custody in 2016.

 Nahel’s death has sparked long-simmering anger about policing and racial profiling in France's low-income and multi-ethnic suburbs.
 A record 13 people were killed during police traffic stops last year, the majority of the victims of black or Arab origin.

-In Paris, Marseille, Lyon, Grenoble, Lille and Toulouse, recent demonstrations have spilled over into violence.
-There have been heavy clashes with police, cars set alight and shops looted.
+In Paris, Marseille, Lyon, Grenoble, Lille and Toulouse, recent demonstrations spilled over into violence.
+There were heavy clashes with police, cars set alight and shops looted.

-But Sunday was a much quieter night across the country, in a sign that the inflamed scenes of the last week are coming to a close.
+But there have not been any more incidents since early this month.

-If you’re planning on travelling to France this week, here’s what you need to know.
+If you’re planning on travelling to France, here’s what you need to know.

 Are riots still happening in France?